ali-sdk/ali-oss/README.md

 - [enableProxy] {Boolean}, Enable proxy request, default is false.
 - [proxy] {String | Object}, proxy agent uri or options, default is null.
 - [retryMax] {Number}, used by auto retry send request count when request error is net error or timeout.  **_NOTE:_**  Not support `put` with stream, `putStream`, `append` with stream because the stream can only be consumed once
+- [maxSockets] {Number} Maximum number of sockets to allow per host.
+Default is infinity

 example: